 - 7.1 The Secretary shall minute the proceedings and decisions of all Committee meetings, including recording the names of those present and in attendance, and retain copies of the papers. - 7.2 The members of the Committee shall, at the beginning of each meeting, declare the existence of any conflicts of interest arising and the Secretary shall minute them accordingly.
-Any such member shall abstain from voting on resolutions of the Committee in relation to which such interest exists and from participating in the discussions concerning such resolutions to the extent that such engagement in the transaction, arrangement or conflict has not been approved by the Board. - 7.3 Draft minutes of Committee meetings shall be a g r e e d with the Committee Chair and then circulated promptly to all members of the Committee, and final signed copies of the Committee minutes should be maintained for the Company's records in hard and soft copy where possible.
+Any such member shall abstain from voting on resolutions of the Committee in relation to which such interest exists and from participating in the discussions concerning such resolutions to the extent that such engagement in the transaction, arrangement or conflict has not been approved by the Board. - 7.3 Draft minutes of Committee meetings shall be circulated promptly to the Committee Chair and, once agreed, to all members of the Committee. - 7.4 Once approved, minutes should be circulated to all other members of the Board unless, exceptionally, in the opinion of the Committee Chair it would be inappropriate to do so.